-You can inspect the source code of TIP-4 token implementation by link.
+You can inspect the source code of TIP-4 token implementation by .

 How to deploy your own NFT collection

 You need to have an installed Smart Contract Development Environment.
-If you haven't already, follow this tutorial.
+If you haven't already, follow .

 Initialize your NFT project